(214) 390-7947 (Overseas Callers)

 Can I extend my visa while I am in the country?
 Can you help me with this?

 Yes, you can extend your Ecuadorian tourist visa for an extra 90 days through the Immigration Department in Ecuador.
-You must extend their visas before the expiration of their authorized stay, or else you will have to pay extra.
+You must extend the visas before the expiration of your authorized stay, or else you will have to pay extra.
 If you need advice regarding this matter, reach out to our in-country coordinator.

 How do I contact IFRE’s local coordinator during my volunteer work in Ecuador?